gvwilson/sdxjs/src/introduction/index.md

 [% b Kernighan1979 Kernighan1981 Kernighan1983 Kernighan1988 %].

-All of the written material in this project can be freely reused under the terms of the [Creative Commons - Attribution license][cc-by], while all of the software is made available under the terms of the [Hippocratic License][hippocratic-license];
+All of the written material in this project can be freely reused under the terms of the [Creative Commons - Attribution - NonCommercial license][cc-by-nc], while all of the software is made available under the terms of the [Hippocratic License][hippocratic-license];
 see <a section="license"/> for details.